 Learning right along with my students, while experimenting with learning systems and learning styles, was important to me.

-My goal?
+The aim?
 To inspire my students' confidence in their own abilities regardless of the subject or the setting.

 When my husband was awarded the Nobel Prize in Economics in 2002, I was plunged into a new “normal” of travel and formal social gatherings, and in the years that followed, I gradually became aware of how uncomfortable I was in many social situations.